Macular Degeneration Treatment

-Anti-VEGF (Vascular Endothelial Growth Factor) Therapy work to inhibit blood vessel growth.
+Anti-VEGF (Vascular Endothelial Growth Factor) Therapy works to inhibit blood vessel growth.
 Anti-VEGF treatment helps reduce the number of abnormal blood vessels in the retina.
-It also slows any leaking from blood vessels.
+It also slows leakage from blood vessels.
 Anti-VEGF medicine is injected to the eye through a very small needle.
-Despite the major progress in the discovery of gene variants associated with macular degeneration, the use of genetic testing to predict disease has not been clinically useful.
+Despite the major progress in the discovery of gene variants associated with macular degeneration, the use of genetic testing to predict disease has not yet been clinically useful.

 Role of diet in macular degerantion

-There is growing evidence of the importance of nutrition in age-related macular degeneration and there has been a long-standing interest in the role of diet and macular deregulation.
-This is because macular deregulation is associated with aging.
+There is growing evidence of the importance of nutrition in age-related macular degeneration and there has been a long-standing interest between the role of diet and macular deregulation prevention and treatment.

 There is a report on the association between homocysteine, folate (vitamin B-9), and vitamin B-12 and the incidence of macular deregulation over 10 years in people taking part in the “Blue Mountains Eye Study in Australia”.
-This study found that increased concentrations of serum total homocysteine were associated with about 30% increased development of macular deregulation over 10 years and on the other hand increased concentrations of serum vitamin B-12 were associated with about 30% reduction macular degeneration development and serum folate was associated with 10% reduction in macular degeneration development .
-Also, high folate intake was associated with a reduced risk of progression to geographic atrophy.
+This study found that increased concentrations of serum total homocysteine were associated with about 30% increased development of macular deregulation over 10 years.
+On the other hand increased concentrations of serum vitamin B-12 were associated with 30% reduction in macular degeneration development and increased serum folate was associated with 10% reduction in macular degeneration development.
 Additionally, people with folate or vitamin B-12 deficiency at baseline were approximately twice as likely to get macular deregulation.

 In another study “Women’s Antioxidant and Folic Acid Cardiovascular Study”, found that supplementation with vitamins B-6, B-9, and B-12 resulted in a 40% reduction in the risk of developing macular deregulation over an average of 7 years of follow-up.

-In another interesting study the consumption of a high-glycemia diet resulted in many macular degeneration features like RPE hypopigmentation and atrophy, lipofuscin accumulation, and photoreceptor degeneration, whereas consumption of the lower-glycemia diet did not.
+In another interesting study the consumption of a high-glycemic diet resulted in many macular degeneration features like RPE hypopigmentation and atrophy, lipofuscin accumulation, and photoreceptor degeneration, whereas consumption of the lower-glycemic diet did not.
 Critically, switching from the high glycemic to the low glycemic diet even late in life arrested or reversed macular deregulation features.

-At Sand Institute we follow Dr. Kondrot’s three day program protocol as alternative eye care improvement of the vision.
-This is a comprehensive 3 day program and one year of follow up care.
+At Sand Institute we follow a three day program protocol as alternative eye care improvement of the vision.
+This is a comprehensive 3 day program with one year of follow up care.

-The summary of the 3 day program is as follows and what is includes in the 3 day program:
+The summary of the 3 day program is as follows and what is included in the 3 day program.

 Day 1: Evaluation